oracle-livelabs/database/23cfree/install/install.md

     ```
     ![Make Directories](images/install-1-2new.png " ")

-3. Before installing you should check to see if anything is running on port 1521.
-This is what the database configure command will use when creating the listener.
-If it cannot it will try and use another port.
-If a service is running on that port you can try and restart it to see if it will restart on another port.
-If you choose to run with a different port then just make sure to adjust the commands as you go with the correct port.
+3. Before installing you should check to see if anything is running on port 1521. **If nothing is running on port 1521 you can skip to the next step.** This port is what the database configure command will use when creating the listener.
+If it cannot use the port it will try and use another port.
+You can either reboot the server and see if the service using 1521 moves to another port or restart the service.
+If you choose to not to move the service and just let the database run on a port other than 1521 just make sure to adjust the commands later in the workshop to use the new port.

     ````
     <copy>